 Nigerian Dwarf goats are quite hardy and resilient animals, but there are a lot of things to think about to keep them the healthiest possible....

-Mineral Supplement: Free choice loose minerals designed for goats is a great way to make sure they are getting all of the proper nutrients that may not be in their feed or hay.
+Mineral Supplement: Free choice loose minerals designed for goats help in getting all of the proper nutrients that may not be in their feed or hay.
 Just make sure that is a kind that is loose, not a block.
 Goats do not do well with the mineral blocks since it is difficult for them to consume enough.
-We currently are using Goat Top Choice mineral made by Southern States and organic sea kelp.
 We also give Copper Bolus 2-3x a year and give Selenium gel or injection as needed.
 We feel that our area is lacking in these minerals and the additional amount is needed.
 Both Copper and Selenium in excess can be toxic so please consult a local goat vet before use.

 Ammonium Chloride: All boys should be fed ammonium chloride to reduce chances of urinary calculi.
 Ammonium Chloride is present in many brands of Goat Pellets and some other feeds.
 You can also purchase the plain ammonium chloride through caprine supply companies and apply it directly to their food.